ACM-NITK/Operating-Systems/Memory Allocator/Narayan/README.md

 ----
 ##Memory Allocator

-To check it out, use the following functions in mem_alloc.c
+To check it out, use the following functions in test.c

+While compiling test.c, make sure to add mem_alloc.o as an argument

 1.**int Mem_Init(int size_of_region)**